Finance your home or business with help from one of the world’s largest banks.

-- You must be a US citizen or a permanent resident
+- Be a US citizen or a permanent resident.

-Businesses must be based in the US and have annual sales of $5 million or less.
+Businesses applying for a loan must be based in the US and have annual sales of $5 million or less.

-Documentation will also vary, but at minimum you’ll need a government-issued ID such as a driver’s license or passport.
+Documentation will also vary, but at a minimum you’ll need to provide your government-issued ID like a driver’s license or passport.

 More about the bank

-Established in 1865, HSBC is the seventh-largest bank in the world.
+Established in 1865, HSBC is the seventh-largest bank in the world — conducting business across 70 countries.
 It’s been serving its customers for over 150 years — all 38 million of them — and offers a variety of products and other services.
-And with plans to launch a digital lending platform, you may be able to look forward to easier loan applications with a bank that has a long history of working with people of all cultural backgrounds.
+And with plans to launch a digital lending platform, you can look forward to an easy online application process in the future.

 HSBC is a seasoned lender that offers neatly packaged products.
-And it pays to be a member: If you’re an Advantage or Premier member, you’ll typically get the best rates and terms.
+And it pays to be a member: If you’re an Advantage or Premier client, you’ll typically get the best rates and terms.